SirKivel/Shell-search-engine/README.md

 ## Process search

-In case process search is selected these are the expected options:
+In case process search is selected these are the options:
 - Search by name
 - Search by port
 - Search by id